kaidez/kaidez.com/README.md

      bower install

 When this command is run, bower will look at the packages defined in the `dependencies` object listed in `bower.json` and either install them in the `bower_components` folder at the site root, or create a `bower_components` folder at the site root first, *then* install the packages in the folder.
-If GruntJS is properly configured within the kaidez.com package folder and is running its `watch` task, it will run tasks that copy files that Bower downloaded over into certain folders, then run certain concat/minify tasks against these files.
+If GruntJS is properly configured within the kaidez.com project folder and is running its `watch` task, it will run tasks that copy files that Bower downloaded over into certain folders, then run certain concat/minify tasks against these files.

 For more details on Grunt's `watch` task inside of kaidez.com, [review the site's Grunt file](https://github.com/kaidez/kaidez.com/blob/master/Gruntfile.js).

+### Sass

 Sass is not a hard dependency of kaidez.com: an unminfied version of the main `style.css` file exists in the `grunt/cssSource` folder and can be copied over to the `css` folder first, then manually edited.
 However, it's suggested that the site's CSS be managed by either Sass or another CSS preprocessor because: